cloudbank-project/image-research-computing-tutorial/images/README.md

 # Images folder

+## whw files

+Thes are visuals for the water hack week material

 ## A Point of Confusion

 This repository is about going on the cloud and using machine **images** as a basis for research computing.